Read all about Benjamin Moore Quiet Moments, plus see 25 real homes that use it!

 This sweet, craftsman-style bathroom is the epitome of serene.
 Nothing says fresh like an all-white palette, but the subtle pattern of the floor tile paired with walls in Quiet Moments paint color breaks up any potential monotony.
 Can’t you just imagine taking a relaxing bath in that clawfoot tub?

-This classic bathroom has an eclectic, vintage feel.
+This classic bathroom from The Glam Pad has an eclectic, vintage feel.
 Quiet Moments adds a necessary dose of subtle color, bringing out the upholstery of the antique chair.
 Lovely!

-This classic, elegant bathroom is so beautiful!
+This classic, elegant bathroom found at Decorpad is so beautiful!
 Quiet Moments adds a soft helping of color and pairs nicely with the white subway tile backsplash, polish nickel-framed mirrors, and pretty, pale marble countertops.

-From the look of this tranquil bathroom, I can see where “Quiet Moments” got its name.
+From the look of this tranquil bathroom from Jenna Kate at Home, I can see where “Quiet Moments” got its name.
 With soft lighting, traditional decor accents, and a sparkling white freestanding tub, this space beckons you to take all the time you need.

 Bedrooms Using Quiet Moments